Introduction to the University

-The IT Support Center is located in the Business Administration Building in room number 156.
-The IT Support Center provides end-user support for hardware and software issues for computers, Macs and printers, telecommunications; ethernet, on-campus wireless access, myLeo portal, LEOmail, cell phones and access account management.
-Support Services also provides software support for personal computers including but not limited to, computer virus and spyware scanning and removal.
+The CITE Support Center is located in the Business Administration Building in room number 156.
+The CITE Support Center provides end-user support for hardware and software issues for computers, Macs, network printer setups, telecommunications; ethernet, on-campus wireless access, myLeo portal, LEOmail, and access account management.
+CITE also provides software information/opportunities for personal devices (limited).

-The mission of IT Support Services (ITSS) is to become a value-centric organization that provides the highest level of service while focusing on continuous process improvement and knowledge transfer.
-ITSS seeks to establish trust with customers through professionalism, high quality customer service and a commitment to partnership and collaboration.
-The IT Support Center may be reached via email at firstname.lastname@example.org and by calling the 24/7 helpdesk at 903-468-6000.
+The mission of CITE Support Services is to become a value-centric organization that provides the highest level of service while focusing on continuous process improvement and knowledge transfer.
+CITE seeks to establish trust with customers through professionalism, high quality customer service and a commitment to partnership and collaboration.
+The CITE Support Center may be reached via email at firstname.lastname@example.org and by calling the 24/7 helpdesk at 903-468-6000.
 The helpdesk observes University holidays.

 Student Services Building

-Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the offices of the Assistant Vice President and Dean of Campus Life & Student Development, Assistant Dean of Campus Life & Student Development and Student Rights & Responsibilities, Counseling Center, Residential Living & Learning, International Student & Scholar Services, and TRIO Programs.
+Built in 1970, the three-story D. Whitney Halladay Student Services Building houses the Auxiliary Services and Mane Card Office, the offices of the Associate Dean of Campus Life & Student Success, Counseling Center, Residential Living & Learning, and TRIO Programs.

-The Department Residential Living & Learning at Texas A&M University-Commerce offers a variety of living environments: traditional residence halls, suite-style residence halls, and single student apartments.
+The Department Residential Living & Learning offers a variety of living environments: including traditional residence halls, suite-style residence halls, and single student apartments and limited married and family apartments.
 The Department of Residential Living & Learning strives to create a living-learning environment in each residence hall that will enable each resident to succeed academically and developmentally.
-Residential Living and Learning is located in D. Whitney Halladay Students Services Building.
-For more information about student housing, please contact Residential Living & Learning and/or visit the departmental website at Residential Living and Learning.
+For more information about student housing, see the Department of Residential Living & Learning and/or visit the departmental website at Residential Living and Learning.

 Rayburn Student Center (RSC)

-The student center is located on the corner of Neal and Stonewall streets right across from the Science Center. http://tamuc.edu/RSC
+The student center is located on the corner of Neal and Stonewall Streets right across from the McFarland Science Center. http://tamuc.edu/RS

 Morris Recreation Center (MRC)